0davidog/Umbra-Report/README.md

 - is_superuser is a boolean field that grants a particular user all available privelidges, including staff status.
 The site creator registers as superuser during production.

 ## Design Choices

+### Title

+The Umbra Report title was taken from music I was listening to at the time of developing ideas for the project.
+This was 'The Umbra Report', an album by 'Cities Last Broadcast'.
+I felt the title fit the theme of 'reports from the shadows' that I was going for.
+[Bandcamp](https://cryochamber.bandcamp.com/album/the-umbra-report)

 ### Thematic and visual inspiration